Argmaster/pygerber/docs/cli.md

 **CLI** offers You two ways of rendering

 -   single-file, when You have to specify path to file and colors to use
--   multi-file, based on specfile, which You have to provide
+-   multi-file, based on specfile, it renders multiple layers and joins them into one image

 ### Getting help